cossacklabs/product-docs/content/themis/installation/installation-from-sources.md

 {{< hint warning >}}
 **Note:**
-At the moment Themis can not be built on M1 processors from source.
-But works from packages well.
+At the moment, Themis doesn't support building from source on Apple M1 processors.
+Please see [Homebrew installation instead](/themis/installation/installation-from-packages/#macos).
 {{< /hint >}}

 ### Building with Make